petrokvitka/amulet_anomaly_detection/README.md

 ### Train DCGAN model
 :exclamation: Attention :exclamation:
 This model is used for comparison purposes only.
 It is not deployed behind the GUI.

+To train the DCGAN model, the installation of [Anaconda](https://docs.anaconda.com/anaconda/install/) is required.

 To create the corresponding conda environment, use:
 `conda env create -f dcgan.yml`